FormidableLabs/formidable-react-component-boilerplate/CONTRIBUTING.md

 ## Generator Specific

 All boilerplate components should be named `boilerplate-component` or `BoilerplateComponent` as appropriate.

+`src/components/boilerplate-component.jsx` and
-`src/components/boilerplate-component.jsx` SHOULD NOT be moved or renamed
+`test/client/spec/components/boilerplate-component.spec.jsx` SHOULD NOT be moved or renamed

 ## Checks, Tests